 An IP address is a unique number that identifies your PC while you are connected to the Internet.
 IP addresses are not linked to personally identifiable information.
 We also use IP addresses to analyse overall visitor behaviour and preferences as well as for systems administration and troubleshooting purposes on our website.
 We may use your fixed IP address to restrict access solely through that IP address and no other.

-We reserve the right to use other tracking technologies in the future.
+We reserve the right to use other tracking technologies in the future to improve our content delivery and also to respond to our subscribers specific professional interests..

 There are two main types of cookie: